deezer/KustomExport/doc/Enum.md

 Pretty unusable.
 And yes typescript dev could deal with `any` by copy-pasting some magic casting code, but then it could create issues if signature changes in the future, it's just not great.

+## Limitation with Kotlin after 1.6.20

+Since 1.6.20, KotlinJs exports handle the enums ([KT-37916](https://youtrack.jetbrains.com/issue/KT-37916)).
+But if your enum has methods or properties that deal with non-exportable types (Long, List, ...) it may be interesting to use the `@KustomExport` instead of the more limited `@JsExport`.

+Knowing that `@KustomExport` adds code, it's better for your bundle size to use `@JsExport` as much as possible.

+> As it's only recently supported by Kotlin, and the Kotlin generated Ts code is not so far from our code generation, we may want to align generated code to have a similar look.

 ## Solution

 Annotating your enum with `@KustomExport` will generate a class with a private constructor to mimic the enum behaviour, along with a list of constants for each enum entries.